 Obviously, there’s a strong element of history attributed with folk horror, specifically centering around the witch trials that were made infamous in—but not exclusive to—Salem.
 That historical aspect is the reason some of the entries on this list are not traditional folk horror, but count because history is such an important establishing element of the sub-genre.
 Atmosphere also plays a crucial role as well.
 Given the isolated locations, folk horror can often be the best at establishing an overbearing sense of dread.

 Most popular in the ‘60s and ‘70s, folk horror hasn’t had much of a resurgence since its heyday, other than the occasional surprise every few years.
 It’s a wider, more experimental genre than it’s given credit for, considering that its horror can be both realistic in the sense of cultish paranoia it creates, as well as often overtly supernatural.
-In fact, most of the films on this list excelled at both.
+In fact, most of the films on this list excel at both.

-The second-most recent entry on this list, Wake Wood is a great, classical feeling folk horror.
+The second-most recent entry on this list, Wake Wood is a great, classical-feeling folk horror.
 It’s an Irish film about a husband and wife who tragically lose their daughter, only to move to the one rural village that could possibly bring her back.
 Of course, everything comes at a cost.
 It’s a suspenseful slow burn in the best way, and is also aided by the inventiveness of its storyline.

 A low budget AIP production from the late ‘60s, Witchfinder General is nonetheless one of the cornerstones of folk horror.
 It stars Vincent Price as a malicious witch hunter and was actually released stateside as The Conqueror Worm in order to try and tie it in with the successful Price-starring Poe adaptations of Roger Corman.
-It’s also notable for its director Michael Reeves, who did an excellent job on the movie, but died shortly after its release.
+It’s also notable for its director, Michael Reeves, who did an excellent job on the movie, but died shortly after its release.

 The Devil Rides Out

 No folk horror list would be complete without a Hammer Production.
 And this one directed by Hammer heavy Terence Fisher remains one of the most influential.
 Although set in 1929, this one does have a much more contemporary setting than most folk horror films of the era.
-This is one Hammer feature that sees Lee in a rare heroic role, which is a pleasant surprise after playing Dracula, the Frankenstein monster and the Mummy all within such a short span of time.
+This is one Hammer feature that sees Lee in a rare heroic role, which is a pleasant surprise after playing Dracula, the Frankenstein monster, and the Mummy all within such a short span of time.

 The Lair of the White Worm